3huo/3huo.github.io/about.md

 ## About This Blog

-This blog is powered by [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme for Jekyll.
-It's designed to be clean, responsive, and easy to use.
+This blog is powered by [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) theme for Jekyll.
+It's a feature-rich, fast, and responsive theme designed for technical documentation and personal blogs.

 ## Contact